Marcel D'Agneau

 After

-learning more about the Adlers' pasts, from them and
+learning more about the Adlers' pasts, from them

-they are being followed by a man in disguise.
+that they are being followed by a man in disguise.

 Watson is pulled away from a regimental reunion when